 Cellular Respiration in Yeast

 Another process in which cell respiration takes place is when yeast consumes sugar and transforms it into carbon dioxide.
-Yeast, a common ingredient used in baking, is a unicellular fungus that comes to life when warm water is added to it.
+Yeast, a common ingredient used in baking in most kitchens, is a unicellular fungus that comes to life when warm water is added to it.
 To see cell respiration in yeast, get a glass or bowl of warm water and add one spoon of yeast to it.
 Next, add a spoonful of sugar to the water and stir.
 When the mixture starts to froth and rise in the bowl, it is evidence that the yeast has already started converting the sugar into carbon dioxide, thus demonstrating cellular respiration.